ABOUT

 Senior Associate

-Peter Kennedy is a chartered Landscape Architect, who began working at J&L Gibbons in 2016.
+Peter is a chartered Landscape Architect, who began working at J&L Gibbons in 2016.
 Peter was awarded the Scottish Landscape Institute and subsequently the UK Landscape Institute Student Portfolio prizes in 2016.
 In 2017 Peter was awarded the Best European Masters’ Portfolio by the European Council of Landscape Architecture Schools.
 He has worked on a range of projects including the Munch Museum Island, Oslo and St Albans Cathedral.

 Landscape Architect